rm511130/PCF4CAS/README.md

 kubectl create -f nginx-example-deployment.yaml -n namespace1
 ```

-5. Take a look at your brand new deployment, but note that you do not have access to node information:
+5. Take a look at your brand-new deployment, but note that you do not have access to node information:

 ```
 kubectl get nodes